pmndrs/xr/docs/API/hand.XRHandJoint.md

 > [!CAUTION]
 > Deprecated: use `<XRSpace space="wrist">` instead of `<XRHandJoint joint="wrist">`
-component for placing content in the hand anchored at a specific joint such as the index finger tip

-properties
-- `joint` is the name of the joint (e.g. `"wrist"`)

-the component allows children to be placed inside for e.g. visualizing a tooltip over the index finger tip

 > **XRHandJoint**(`props`): `ReactNode`

+Component for placing content in the hand anchored at a specific joint such as the index finger tip.

 ## Parameters